Episode 330

 I think you got wrapped up in this shit mentally, physically, emotionally.

-Indeed, the situation was a disturbing mess.
+Indeed, this situation was a disturbing mess.
 And it was now up to the justice system to sort it all out.

 On that note, Amanda had an unusual suggestion for how she thought the system should deal with her.